unclecode/crawl4ai/README.md

 This code demonstrates how to use the Crawl4AI library to fetch a single page or multiple pages.
 The `WebCrawler` is initialized with the path to the database, and the `fetch_page` and `fetch_pages` methods are used to crawl the specified URLs.

-Make sure to set the `GROQ_API_TOKEN` environment variable with your Groq API token when using the library.
+Make sure to check the config.py tp set required environment variables.

 That's it!
 You can now integrate Crawl4AI into your Python projects and leverage its web crawling capabilities. 🎉